-The Tax Act was enacted on December 22, 2017, and includes significant changes to the U.S. corporate tax system.
-Effective January 1, 2018, the Tax Act reduced the U.S. federal corporate tax rate from 35 percent to 21 percent, and transitioned from a worldwide tax system to a territorial tax system, and eliminated or reduced certain domestic deductions among other changes.
-The Tax Act introduced new provisions including the Global Intangible Low-Taxed Income ("GILTI"), Foreign Derived Intangible Income ("FDII"), Base Erosion Anti-Abuse Tax ("BEAT"), expanded bonus depreciation and changed deductions for executive compensation and interest expense.
-We continue to assess the impact of the new provisions which become effective beginning in 2018.
-See Note 12 - Income Taxes, in the accompanying Notes to the consolidated financial statements for more information regarding the impact of the Tax Act.
+The 2017 Tax Act was enacted on December 22, 2017, and includes significant changes to the U.S. corporate tax system.
+Effective January 1, 2018, the 2017 Tax Act reduced the U.S. federal corporate tax rate from 35% to 21%, and transitioned from a worldwide tax system to a territorial tax system, and eliminated or reduced certain domestic deductions among other changes.
+The 2017 Tax Act introduced new provisions including the Global Intangible Low-Taxed Income ("GILTI"), Foreign Derived Intangible Income ("FDII"), Base Erosion Anti-Abuse Tax ("BEAT"), expanded bonus depreciation and changed deductions for executive compensation and interest expense.
+See "Part II.
+Item 8.
+Financial Statements and Supplementary Data, Note 13.
+Income Taxes" in the accompanying Notes to the consolidated financial statements for more information regarding the impact of the 2017 Tax Act.